 After building the circuit the sound produced was very distorted and unlike the slow whoop I was expecting.
 The LED connected to the first chip performed as expected with about one pulse per second.
 After inspection of the circuit I noticed that the 100 ohms resistor in series with the speaker had become very hot.
 I changed it for a resistor of 180 ohms and now the circuit worked fine.
 I substituted a 10K potentiometer (see images below) for the R7 resistor (1K) which made some interesting changes in the slow whoop (higher or lower pitched).

 At this point in the book I believe the use of an oscilloscope would become interesting even helpful.
-I would be able to analyse the waveform on several pins of the circuit.
+I would be able to analyze the waveform on several pins of the circuit.
 The oscilloscope is however an expensive piece of equipment which I don’t own yet.
-It will put it on my wishlist.
+It will put it on my wish list.
 Something I noticed with this hobby that there appears to be an ever increasing need for space, equipment and components.

-A video of the experiment, with several tweaks of the circuit, is available at https://www.youtube.com/watch?v=d_ADg2LS3fA
+I’ve added a video of the experiment, with several tweaks of the circuit,you can watch it at the bottom of this page.